Skip to main content.

 If you're not using a lab machine, you'll need to install Eclipse.

-You can install through the Eclipse installer (which could be helpful) or just install Eclipse directly.
-There are multiple versions of Eclipse, but you should download the Eclipse IDE for Enterprise Java and Web Developers (the second one on the list) so that you have the same version that is on the lab machines.
+You can install through the Eclipse installer (which could be helpful; first on the page) or just install Eclipse directly.
+There are multiple versions of Eclipse, but you should download the Eclipse IDE for Enterprise Java and Web Developers (the first under the IDE Packages) so that you have the same version that is on the lab machines.

 Using Eclipse